Sunday, 16 October 2016

 I am doubtful about this attribution and believe the sculptor of this bust needs to be reassessed.

-My feeling is that it is slightly earlier than 1750 perhaps circa 1735 - 1740, see the bust on the monument to Orlando Humfreys at Barking Parish Church (below).
+My feeling is that it is slightly earlier than the 1750 date suggested perhaps circa 1735 - 1740, see the bust on the monument to Orlando Humfreys at Barking Parish Church (photographs below) and those of George Pitt at the V and A and St Michaels Church Stinsford, Dorset illustrated below

-My feeling is that this bust is most likely to be by Roubiliac, perhaps sub contracting to Henry Cheere.
+My feeling is that this bust is most likely to have been sculpted by Roubiliac, perhaps sub contracting to Henry Cheere.

 Acquired by the Louvre 1989.

-The Louvre website is not great for images of 3 dimensional objects.
+The Louvre website is currently not great for images of 3 dimensional objects.

 It has for a log time been my suspicion that although Henry Cheere signed many sculptures, he might not have been the actual author of many of them - giving the carving work to men working in his workshop or subcontracting it.

-Given that we know very little of what Roubiliac did between his arrival in London in 1730 and his first mention as an independent sculptor (Senesino in a newspaper in 1735) it is quite possible that he was working for Henry Cheere amongst others and continued to do so.
+Given that we know very little of what Roubiliac did between his arrival in London in 1730 and his first mention as an independent sculptor (Senesino in a newspaper in 1735) it is quite possible that he was working for Henry Cheere amongst others and continued to do so on and off into the 1740's.

-He certainly worked a little later from 1743 with Scheemakers on the busts at Trinity College Dublin which I will be coming to shortly on this blog.
+Roubiliac certainly worked a little later, from 1743 with Scheemakers (subcontracting?) on the busts at Trinity College Dublin which I will be coming to shortly on this blog.
+It is possible that Roubiliac in turn subcontracted some of the work for Trinity to John Van Nost III.

 It might be that Mrs Esdaile was correct after all ascribing this bust to Roubiliac.